moneroexamples/private-testnet/README.md

 ## Step 5: Start mining

-How you mine is up to you know.
+How you mine is up to you now.
 You can mine only for the first wallet, and keep other two empty for now, or mine in two nodes, or all three of them.

-For example, to mine in two first wallets, the following commands can be used:
+For example, to mine into two first wallets, the following commands can be used:

 in node_01 (mining to the first wallet):